H-Benhammou/project-task-manager/README.md

 ## Docker Setup

-The application is fully dockerized using Docker Compose (frontend, backend, database).
+The application includes a complete Docker Compose setup for the frontend, backend, and PostgreSQL database.

-### Status
+### Status:
+- All containers build and start correctly
+- Database connectivity works as expected
-The containers build and start correctly.
-Local (non-Docker) execution is fully functional and was used for feature validation.
+- Local (non-Docker) execution is fully functional and was used for feature validation

-**Note**: Further refinement is planned for Docker security configuration (Spring Security / CORS) to ensure identical behavior across environments.
+**Note:**
+There is a known issue with the Dockerized backend where protected endpoints return HTTP 403 responses.
+This is suspected to be related to Spring Security and/or CORS configuration differences between local and containerized environments.
+Due to time constraints, this issue is documented but not fully resolved.

+The non-Dockerized version fully satisfies all functional and technical requirements.

 ### Running with Docker